xarmzon/xarmzon/README.md

 #### :star: I am Full-Stack Web.
 Dev., Teacher, Mathematician :star:
 ![:star: I am Full-Stack Web.
 Dev., Teacher, Mathematician :star:](https://github.com/xarmzon/xarmzon/blob/main/rasta_2_.jpg)

+Hi there, I am Kayode Samson Adelola - but I enjoyed being called RastaXarm.

-A Full-Stack Web Developer from Nigeria.
+A professional and talented Full-Stack Web Developer from Nigeria.
 A 400 level student of Better by Far University currently studying Mathematics from the University of Ilorin, Ilorin Kwara State Nigeria.

+I build/develop websites with HTML, CSS and JavaScript and I have worked on the web for over 3 years with experience ranging from VueJS, ReactJS, NextJs, TailwindCSS, TypeScript, CSS, MongoDB, Flask(Python), ExpressJS(NodeJS), SQLAlchemy etc.

+Being a diligent, hardworking, and result-oriented lad, I always strive hard towards achieving the best results on each project/task I lay my hands on and I am passionate about leveraging my diverse experience to solve challenging problems and create delightful experiences.

-Sharing and contributing to the IT community is something I enjoy doing, and it has become an important aspect of me and I enjoy sharing what I've learned.
+I strengthened my skills in Web Development, Graphics Designs, and Teaching others by sharing and contributing to the IT community is something I enjoy doing, and it has become an important aspect of me and I enjoy sharing what I've learned.

 Skills: JS / HTML / CSS / REACT / NEXT JS / MONGODB / TAILWIND CSS / MATERIAL UI / VUE JS  / PYTHON / SQL